Mitigating the Human-Robot Domain Discrepancy in Visual Pre-training for Robotic Manipulation

 Conclusion

 The existing learning paradigm of visual pre-training on human data for robotic manipulation encounters the human-robot domain discrepancy.
 Our work takes a preliminary attempt to solve this challenging problem.
 In this work, we contribute a new adaptation paradigm by leveraging existing semantic-aligned human-robot video data and proposing an efficient semantic alignment method.
 In this way, the existing human-data pre-trained models can be efficiently and explicitly adapted to the robot domain, without the need to be tailored for each downstream robotic environment.
-Experiments on 25 robotic manipulation tasks across three environments and different pre-trained models demonstrate the efficacy of our proposed method.
+Experiments on 25 robotic manipulation tasks across different environments and different pre-trained models demonstrate the efficacy of our proposed method.

 BibTeX